What makes this place special...

 Here's your full run down of this place, inside and out...

-Head upstairs and pass the big front door.
+Head upstairs and past the big front door.
 The rooms are all along the front of the house to maximise the view.
 The bedroom to the right is the largest and has a good ensuite shower.

 Next to it are two singles, one slightly larger than the other, then another double with an ensuite shower.
 The two singles share a family bathroom.
 It's all bright, breezy, simple and well set up for guests.